PIYALI-RE-IIT/DC-Motor-Study/experiment/procedure.md

 3. Apply Ea through Knob1(start with 3v).Click on 'Simulate' button.Observe motor armature current(mA),Speed(rpm).Now click on the connected wire to delete that and connect 2-3 ,click on 'simulate'.Observe generated emf E<sub>g</sub>

-4. Click on 'Table' to take the observation data.Vary E<sub>a</sub> in small steps and follow the above steps for E<sub>a</sub>=3v to 12v.Click on 'Plot' then click on 'N Vs.E<sub>a</sub>',click on 'OK' again click on'E<sub>g</sub> Vs. N'.Now click on 'Result' button to find Motor Constant,Generator Constant.Click on 'OK'.
+4. Click on 'Table' to take the observation data.Vary E<sub>a</sub> in small steps and follow the above steps for E<sub>a</sub>=3v to 12v.Click on 'Plot' then click on 'N Vs.E<sub>a</sub>',again click on'E<sub>g</sub> Vs. N'.Now click on 'Result' button to find Motor Constant,Generator Constant.Click on 'OK'.

 5. Bring back all the knobs to initial position or zero value by clicking on 'minus' button on the knobs.Switch off the motor and circuit.